The Wolverine Healing Stack: How To Use Peptides to Never Go To A Doctor’s Office Again

 (BTW, the link above is an absolute must-read if you want to learn the numerous ways in which drugs are administered and why they exist)

-This is the same reason why some people argue that the nootropic peptide Semax is more effective when subcutaneously injected instead of being administered nasally.
+This is the same reason why some people argue that the nootropic peptide known as Semax is more effective when subcutaneously injected instead of being administered nasally.

-You can argue all day long about how these observed differences are due to multiple factors, but putting aside the rare exception for a few select peptides, injections are almost always more effective for dosing peptides than nasal sprays.
+You can argue all day long about how these observed differences are due to multiple factors, but putting aside the rare exception for a few select peptides, injections are almost always more effective when dosing peptides for healing than nasal sprays.

 As much as I love and respect Ben Greenfield, I am upgrading his Wolverine Healing stack right here and now.